kwutas/testwebsite/pages/about.md

 * Oliver Kulinski

 #### Unfilled positions
-<p class="mb-0">In addition to the positions listed above, we also have some that are currently unfilled:</p>
+[In addition to the positions listed above, we also have some that are currently unfilled:]{class="list-heading"}

 * Northern and Southern Education Officers
 * Northern and Southern Events Officers
 * Northern Marketing Officer